-- Very gently turn salmon over and repeat process.
+- Very gently turn salmon over and repeat the process.

-- Place salmon in baking dish with a little water and place in 350 degree oven for 15 minutes. (replace any nuts that may have fallen off, making a nice top layer of pistachio's on the fillet)
+- Place salmon in a baking dish with a little water and place in 350-degree oven for 15 minutes. (replace any nuts that may have fallen off, making a nice top layer of pistachio's on the fillet)

-- While salmon is finishing cooking, place 4 tablespoons of sundried pesto into sauce pan and warm gently ( add a little more coconut oil if mixture is not loose enough)
+- While salmon is finishing cooking, place 4 tablespoons of sundried pesto into a saucepan and warm gently ( add a little more coconut oil if the mixture is not loose enough)

 - Right before serving toss sundried pesto mixture with spinach leaves coating very well, until spinach begins to wilt.